 - Avocado shakes - I'm addicted

-- Milo drinks plus all the fruit juices; I'm partial to sugarcane, the lime juice here and the soursop or lycée.
+- All the juices: sugarcane, the lime juice here and the soursop or lycée.

 How Much Time Should I Spend Here?